FakeMetalFan/minesweeper/README.md

 # Minesweeper

 ## About
-An implementation of Minesweeper game using Javascript and React.js
+An implementation of a Minesweeper game using Javascript and React.js

 ## Getting started